sirgru/on.impression/ReadMe.md

 ### Additions:

-We always use m, n and s options and never use x option.
+We always use m, n and s options and never use x option in the generated Regex.
 We explicitly specify i option.

+The types of expressions that associate to the left (quantification and naming) have higher precedence than regular rules, for example `'ab' | 'cd' x 3` evaluates as `'ab' | ('cd' x 3)`.

 | Imp:            | Regex:           | Explanation:                                |
 | --------------- | ---------------- | ------------------------------------------- |